ietvijay/eks-fargate-helloworld-lab1/README.md

-A. Bulild and Upload a hello-worl app docker image to Docker Hub repo.
+A. Bulild and Upload a hello-world app docker image to Docker Hub repo.

 1. Build the image:
     > docker build -t hello-world-web:v1 .